tom2208/ChestCleaner/wiki.md

 ### 3. Key Binding
 Click Sort uses the select block button of minecraft, the button which picks you a block you are looking at in creative mode or the button which creates a stack of an item in the creative inventory if you are clicking on it.
 The default is the middle mouse button.
 You may have changed it.
+Since 2.4.1 you have to use right-click next to the gui for click sort.

 ***
 If your question isn't solved after reading this: read the wiki or join our discord server: [Discord](https://discord.gg/tyjVfDq)

+# Clicksort

+Use right click outside the gui (inventory) you want to sort.
+Make sure you enabled clicksort for more information take a look at the FAQ.

 # Blacklist Commands